scripter-co/inferno-ace/README.md

 ```

 ## Parameters

+* fontSize
+  - Font size to use when rendering the editor

 * onChange
   - Mapped to Ace change event with additional `inputValue` key containing the contents of the code editor.